Dipa27/BookFinder/README.md

 Book Finder project

+This is a Simple web app built using HTML CSS JavaScript.

 A App that helps you find books, retrieve book's ratings, author and similar books ..
 It fetches search results from Goodreads and Google books.
+Live URL: